The 5 Best Restaurant EPOS Systems: Our Top Picks

 Verdict

-If you want more help on your EPOS search, you can use our free quote tool to be matched up with EPOS suppliers.
-Just give us a few brief details about your business and we’ll do the hard work.
-You’ll then be contacted by trusted suppliers with obligation-free quotes.
+If any of the EPOS systems on this list tickle your fancy, you can use our free quote tool to be matched up with the best restaurant EPOS systems for you.
+Just give us a few brief details about your restaurant business and we’ll do the hard work.
+You’ll then be contacted by trusted suppliers with obligation-free quotes for you to compare.

 FAQs

-A specialised EPOS system will be targeted towards your business needs and contain the necessary features for your industry.
-An EPOS system for a retailer will have different functions and features than one for a restaurant, so choosing a specialised system will make it much easier to run a smoother operation.
+An EPOS system that’s specifically designed for restaurants will have features targeted towards your business’s specific needs.
+An EPOS system for a retailer will have different functions and features than a system for a restaurant, so choosing a specialised system will make it much easier to run a smoother operation.

 How do you set up a restaurant EPOS system?

-2. Install POS hardware like terminals, receipt printers, cash drawers, kitchen printers, and barcode scanners.
-Ensure they are compatible and integrate with the software, ideally before signing contracts.
-Connect them to your wifi network if necessary.
+2. Install EPOS hardware like terminals, receipt printers, cash drawers, kitchen printers, and barcode scanners.

-3. Configure menu, tax rates, payment methods, loyalty programs, and interface settings in the backend of your software.
-You may be able to add details such as ingredients, modifiers, discounts, pictures, and descriptions.
+3. Configure menu, table plans, tax rates, payment methods, loyalty programs, and interface settings in the back end of your software.

-4. Integrate accounting software, inventory management, ecommerce channels, or other tools for consolidated data and workflows.
+4. Integrate additional software, such as accounting software, ecommerce channels, or other tools you use to consolidate data and workflows.

 What's the process for switching EPOS providers?